strimzi/strimzi.github.io/_posts/2023-02-27-opentelemetry.md

 With the Jaeger instance running, an OTLP endpoint for getting the traces is exposed through the `http://simplest-collector:4317` service.

-> If using Minikube, you can use the port-forwarding to easily access the Jaeger Web UI from your local browser at `http://localhost:16686`.
-Just use the corresponding command `kubectl port-forward svc/simplest-query 16686:16686`.
+> If using Minikube, you can use port-forwarding to easily access the Jaeger Web UI from your local browser at `http://localhost:16686`.
+Just use the following command `kubectl port-forward svc/simplest-query 16686:16686`.

 For more details, the [official Jaeger documentation](https://www.jaegertracing.io/docs/latest/operator/) explains all the steps.

 ## Let's trace the Kafka Bridge traffic

 Let's take the Strimzi Kafka Bridge as an example of tracing to show how OpenTelemetry works.
-The first step is to deploy a `KafkaBridge` instance with the tracing enabled and the corresponding environment variables to configure the OTLP exporter.
+The first step is to deploy a `KafkaBridge` instance with tracing enabled and the corresponding environment variables to configure the OTLP exporter.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2